Bruin Theater: History

-On July 25, 2024, the Bruin Theater and the nearby Regency Village Theater closed their doors when their leases expired.
+On July 25, 2024, the Bruin theater and the nearby Regency Village theater closed their doors when their leases expired.

+Following the Bruin Theatre's closure in July 2024, filmmaker Jason Reitman pursued plans to restore and reopen the theater through Bruin Directors Circle, LLC.
+The group subsequently withdrew from the project claiming that the theater required significantly more extensive restoration work than initially anticipated.
+Reitman's group abandoned its plans to reopen the Bruin and the theater remained under its longtime ownership.

+In July 2026, Canadian cinema operator Rui Pereira signed a lease to operate the Bruin Theatre and announced plans to reopen the venue in October.
+In August 2026, reports surfaced involving alleged racist and antisemitic statements made through social-media accounts associated with Pereira's Kingsway Theater.
+In a subsequent interview with The Hollywood Reporter, Pereira said that attention surrounding his previous online comments was a distraction from reopening the Bruin and maintained that the theater would welcome all patrons.

 In popular culture

 The theater featured in the music video of Praise You by Fatboy Slim and was animated in Grand Theft Auto V as well, as the Tivoli Cinema.
 It was prominently featured in Quentin Tarantino's film Once Upon a Time in Hollywood, in which actress Sharon Tate (portrayed by Margot Robbie in the movie) is shown watching the film The Wrecking Crew.

+The Bruin appears at the beginning of The Caretakers 1963 as Polly Bergen walks down Broxton Avenue and purchases a ticket for the show.

-Regency Theatres
+Regency theaters

-In 1996, Regency Theatres was founded by Lyndon Golin and Andrew Golin, brothers, with a theater in Camarillo, California.
+In 1996, Regency theaters was founded by Lyndon Golin and Andrew Golin, brothers, with a theater in Camarillo, California.

-In 2010, Mann Theatres went out of business, and Regency Theatres purchased the Fox Theater, Westwood Village and a multiplex cinema at "The Plant" in Van Nuys, California.
+In 2010, Mann theaters went out of business, and Regency theaters purchased the Fox theater, Westwood Village and a multiplex cinema at "The Plant" in Van Nuys, California.

-Regency Theatres operates some former Fox Theatres and Mann Theatres.
+Regency theaters operates some former Fox theaters and Mann theaters.